-What I do for 610: I’m the producer for The Fred and Ted Show and The Barry Warner Show.
-I help to book guests, screen calls, and find interesting stories every day.
+What I do for 610: I’m the producer for B-Straw & Pauly G. I help to book guests, screen calls, and find interesting stories every day.

 Birthday: October 21